 My TURBT Experience

 The operation is called a transurethral resection of bladder tumor (TURBT).
 Your surgeon removes the tumor in your bladder through the urethra.
 The urethra is the tube that carries urine from the bladder to the outside of the body.
 You undergo a TURBT under a general anesthetic at the same time as the test that looks inside the bladder, called a cystoscopy.1

 I had no bladder cancer symptoms

 My bladder cancer was actually found during my every 3-month scans for my lung cancer.
 I had CT scans of my abdomen and my chest.
 I had no symptoms and was in shock.
 My oncologist sent me to a urologist right away.

 Cystoscopy followed by my first TURBT

 The first step was a cystoscopy in the office environment.
-This is where a tube/catheter is inserted into your bladder that has a camera at the end of it so your physician has a clear view of what is going on.
+This is where a tube or catheter is inserted into your bladder that has a camera at the end of it, so your physician has a clear view of what is going on.
 Of course, they found my tumor.
 I was told I would have to have a TURBT to remove the tumor.

 Upon arrival at the hospital for my TURBT, I was taken to pre-op.
 I do have a port where I receive medications for my lung cancer, and I usually have blood draws from the port as well.
 However, during surgery, there is a chance that they have to infuse a large amount of fluid into your IV, so my port is not used.
 They have to use an IV in a vein.
 After the IV is inserted, an array of people come in to see you - the anesthesiology team, the operating room nurses, your doctor, and possibly your oncologist.
 Quite frankly, my veins are horrible so this is the worst part for me.

 Recovery: the first few days after

-When it is time to roll you to the operating room, the anesthesiology team injected a sedative.
-I remember turning the corner down a long hall and that was it - sound asleep.
+When it was time to roll you to the operating room, the anesthesiology team injected a sedative.
+I remember turning the corner down a long hall, and that was it - sound asleep.